Ferdinand N. Kahler: Banking

 In January 1925, Kahler organized the Liberty Loan Company, a "petty loan company".
 One of six founding investors, Kahler was elected a director of the company located in the Elsby Building in New Albany.

+At the time of his death in 1927, Kahler was a member of the Board of Directors of the Mutual Trust and Deposit Company in New Albany.
+His son Ferdinand Kahler Jr was voted to succeed him on the Board.

 Business

-In March 1904, Kahler was a founding member and appointed a director of the Employer’s and Business Men’s Association of New Albany.
+In March 1904, Kahler was a founding member and appointed a director of the Employer's and Business Men's Association of New Albany.
 The stated goals of the association were “to promote stability of business, the employment of labor, whether organized or unorganized, by encouraging friendly relation between employers and employees…” The incorporators of the association were reported to be “well-known business men of New Albany, and are composed of coal dealers, foundrymen, transfer agents, tanners, stove molders, lumber dealers, merchant tailors and liverymen”.

 Maxwell automobile sales

 In July, 1912, Ferdinand N. Kahler placed this newspaper advertisement stating the public could visit The Kahler Co. factory and see three Maxwell automobile models that were touring the nation as part of that manufacturer's "Indiana Four State Tour".